Stephen Hawking: 1966–1975

-Beginning in 1973, Hawking moved into the study of quantum gravity and quantum mechanics.
-His work in this area was spurred by a visit to Moscow and discussions with Yakov Borisovich Zel'dovich and Alexei Starobinsky, whose work showed that according to the uncertainty principle, rotating black holes emit particles.
-To Hawking's annoyance, his much-checked calculations produced findings that contradicted his second law, which claimed black holes could never get smaller, and supported Bekenstein's reasoning about their entropy.
+Around this time, Hawking moved into the study of quantum gravity and quantum mechanics.
+This was spurred by a visit to Moscow, in which he talked with Yakov Zeldovich and Alexei Starobinsky, whose work showed that, according to the uncertainty principle, rotating black holes emit particles.
+To Hawking's annoyance, his calculations to prove their work produced findings that contradicted his second law.
+It did, however, support Jacob Bekenstein's 1972 theory that black holes have an entropy proportional to the area of the event horizon.
+Hawking's law was nonetheless validated in 2025 by analysis of black hole merger GW250114.

-His results, which Hawking presented from 1974, showed that black holes emit radiation, known today as Hawking radiation, which may continue until they exhaust their energy and evaporate.
+In 1974, Hawking claimed that black holes emit radiation, known today as Hawking radiation, which may continue until they exhaust their energy and evaporate.
 Initially, Hawking radiation was controversial.
-By the late 1970s and following the publication of further research, the discovery was widely accepted as a significant breakthrough in theoretical physics.
-Hawking was elected a Fellow of the Royal Society (FRS) in 1974, a few weeks after the announcement of Hawking radiation.
-At the time, he was one of the youngest scientists to become a Fellow.
+John G. Taylor dismissed it as "absolute rubbish" after a lecture by Hawking.
+Following the publication of further research, by the late 1970s, the discovery was widely accepted as a significant breakthrough in theoretical physics.
+While some experimental teams have claimed detection of Hawking radiation from acoustic and optical analogues of black holes, some of these results remain in doubt.
+The search for Hawking radiation from astrophysical ones continues in the twenty-first century.